 We ordered Delhi Masala from Fat Lulu’s Pizza.
 The pizza tasted amazing!
 This prompted us to order another one – Queens!

 Unfortunately, the folks at Fat Lulu’s delivered our pizza to some other customer.
-In a haste to deliver our pizza faster, they burned the pizza!
-When we asked for an explanation, the staff found nothing wrong with this pizza.
-We didn’t want to waste our time by arguing or calling for the manager, so we ate what we could!
+In haste to deliver our pizza faster, they burned the pizza!
+When we asked for an explanation, the staff found nothing wrong with the pizza.
+We didn’t want to waste our time arguing or calling for the manager, so we ate what we could!
 Not a good review Fat Lulu’s!!
-You didn’t win any brownie point!
+You didn’t win any brownie points!

 We decided to try Kashmiri food at Zarpar, a newly opened Kashmiri restaurant in Jaipur.
 We ordered Rajma Chawal since Zarpar had only two offerings for the vegetarians.
 Did we have a choice?

 Frankly, Rajmah Chawal was far from good.
 It was just okay in terms of taste.
-What bothered me the most was smell of a non vegetarian food in Rajmah Chawal!
+What bothered me the most was the smell of non-vegetarian food in Rajmah Chawal!
 I don’t think it was acceptable by any standard!

-With two fiasco’s we decided to avoid any more trials.
-We headed towards the Indo western fusion music performance by Swaraag band.
+After two fiasco’s we decided to avoid any more trials.
+We headed towards the Indo western fusion music performance by the Swaraag band.

-The band played interesting and popular Rajasthani Folk songs in fusion performance.
+The band played interesting and popular Rajasthani Folk songs in a fusion performance.

 Watch Kesariya Balam Padharo Mhare Desh live performance video.

-Another popular sufi song Piya Re Piya Re originally sung by Nusrat Fateh Ali Khan was presented in a fusion style by Sawraag band.
+Another popular Sufi song Piya Re Piya Re originally sung by Nusrat Fateh Ali Khan was presented in a fusion style by the Sawraag band.

-Watch sufi song Piya Re Piya Re live performance video.
+Watch the Sufi song Piya Re Piya Re live performance video.

 There weren’t many foreign tourists in Jaipur By Nite’s Bite Fest.
 Few tourists who attended Jaipur by Nite music performance thoroughly enjoyed the atmosphere.
 Have a look at these two videos.

-We also explored other areas of Jaipur City Palace specially lit for this festival – Rajendra Pol, Sarbato Bhadra Chowk and Diwan i Khaas.
+We also explored other areas of Jaipur City Palace specially lit for this festival – Rajendra Pol, Sarvato Bhadra Chowk, and Diwan-i-Khaas.

 Rajendra Pol in Jaipur City Palace is probably one of the finest masterpieces of Rajput architecture.
 The gate is incredibly beautiful with fine carvings and workmanship, flanked by two white marble elephants on both sides.

-Another perspective of Diwan i Aam in Sarbato Bhadra Chowk.
+Another perspective of Diwan-i-aam in Sarvato Bhadra Chowk.

 Here’s how I sum up my experience at Jaipur By Nite.
-Idea of food festival is a great concept.
-In terms of implementation, the choice of food partners – food joints and restaurants were not attractive for the foreign tourists.
+The idea of a food festival is a great concept.
+In terms of implementation, the choice of food partners – food joints and restaurants was not attractive to foreign tourists.
 There was no local food experience for the tourists.
 The seating was limited considering the crowd.
 Around 10 PM marathoners invaded the venue leaving little space for everyone.
 Food options too were limited.
 Tourists were missing completely.
 Considering the motive of this event it was not marketed and promoted enough among the tourists.
 I’m hoping that the next version of Food Bite will be better than this one.

 Another video of Swaraag Band